FuseByExample/camel-persistence-part2/README.md

        Run the following SQL sentence to ensure that the REPORT.T_INCIDENT is empty: SELECT * FROM REPORT.T_INCIDENT;

-7. Launch JConsole (inside $JAVA_HOME/bin) and connect to the local process named "org.apache.karaf.main.Main".
+6. Launch JConsole (inside $JAVA_HOME/bin) and connect to the local process named "org.apache.karaf.main.Main".
 Switch to the MBeans tab at the top.
-       On the left pane, expand the org.apache.activemq domain, then navigate to: default > Queue.
+       On the left pane, expand the org.apache.activemq domain, then navigate to: fusemq > Queue.
 You will see the incident and rollback queues.
        The registerCall queue will appear when it is first used.
 For these queues, you will be interested in tracking the EnqueueCount attribute.

-8. Copy the following files and notice the effect in the registerCall queue and the REPORT.T_INCIDENT table:
+7. Copy the following files and notice the effect in the registerCall queue and the REPORT.T_INCIDENT table:

            - camel-persistence-part2/data/csv-one-record-allok.txt to $SERVICEMIX_HOME/datainsert --> record written in table, new message on registerCall queue
            - camel-persistence-part2/data/csv-one-record-failjms-dbok.txt to $SERVICEMIX_HOME/datainsert --> record written in table, NO new message on registerCall queue